Pho is a popular Vietnamese noodle soup

 - 8 cups water or kale broth above, or just add kale ribs in the pot (if you have homemade natural beef or chicken broth, use that)

 - 3 ribs celery, peeled and sliced very thin

 - 6-8 ribs nappa cabbage, sliced very thin

-- 2/3 cups miso paste (skip if you used beef broth or kale rib kelp broth)
+- 2/3 cup dark miso paste (skip if you used beef broth or kale rib kelp broth)

 - 1/4 cup toasted sesame oil